spalfs/aqua/README.md

         Enter
         "exit"

-    Then run it -
+    Then run it (if it is not already running)-
         "su"
         "/usr/sbin/netdata"
         "exit"

-    If you want it to run at every boot -
+    Or if you want it to run at every boot -
         "su"
         "nano /etc/rc.local"
         Append "/usr/sbin/netdata" before the exit